 The Mayor should recognise that those who've done the least to contribute to climate breakdown are often the most vulnerable to its impacts.
+According to the 2021 census, 58.4% of Liverpool households were rated as deprived in at least one of 4 "dimensions of deprivation".

-In the Greater Manchester area, 322 neighbourhoods have been identified by researchers as being particularly vulnerable to surface flooding due to their location and the demographics of the community (for example, age or income).
+In the Liverpool City Region area, 205 neighbourhoods have been identified by researchers as being particularly vulnerable to surface flooding due to their location and the demographics of the community (for example, age or income).
 Flooding will be exacerbated by climate breakdown.